ibm-cloud-docs/EventStreams/schema_registry.md

 Creating a new version of a schema requires at least both:

 - Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Writer role access to the schema resource that matches the schema getting a new version.
+- Writer role access to the schema resource that matches the schema that gets a new version.

 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

 ### Get the latest version of a schema
 {: #latest_schema}

-To retrieve the latest version of a particular schema, make a GET request to the /artifacts/{schema-id} endpoint, (where {schema-id} is the ID of the schema).
+To retrieve the latest version of a particular schema, make a GET request to the `/artifacts/{schema-id}` endpoint (where {schema-id} is the ID of the schema).
 If successful, the latest version of the schema is returned in the payload of the response.

 Example curl request: